-A three step guide to assessing your payroll processes
+A five step guide to assessing your payroll processes

-However, if you select the software first, then any changes to processes and procedures will be driven and restricted by the capabilities of the technology.
+The question, “which came first?” may be relevant to chickens and eggs but there’s little debate to be had concerning payroll software and payroll processes.
+Any new software is an opportunity to review and examine the current processes for potential improvements, and payroll is no exception.
+However, if you select the software first, then any changes to processes and procedures will be driven (and restricted) by the capabilities of the technology.
 Far better to assess your payroll processes beforehand, as part of researching and gathering the requirements before you go in search of the ideal software package.
 Let’s examine the basic steps in reviewing your payroll processes.

 1. Process mapping

-2. Be clear about what you’re aiming for
+2. Be clear what you’re aiming for

 3. Process design